 You will need to pay for a pump/ cleaning whenever your septic tank is full.

 Budget wise the pumping cost will vary depending on the size of your tank and the frequency of pumping.
-For example we have a drain field (more on those next) and a large tank.
+For example, we have a drain field (more on those next) and a large tank.
 We get it pumped annually.
-Whereas the regulations changed for leach fields in our area and some houses need to have their tank pumped every week because they don’t have a drain field.
+However, since we built, the regulations changed for leach fields in our area, and some houses need to have their tank pumped every week because they don’t have a drain field.

-Make sure to ask about this before you make an offer on a house.
+Make sure to ask about this before you make an offer on the house.

 Check out Holding Tank vs Septic Tank: What you need to know